-(3) A person who has a right under subsection (1) or (2) to participate in a discussion also

-- (4) A person who has a right under clause (1) (b) to be present also has the right to have a - representative present to support the person. - (5) At least 10 days in advance of a meeting of a committee or special education appeal board, the chair of the committee or board shall give written notice of the time and place of the meeting to a parent of the pupil and, where the pupil is 16 years of age or older, the pupil. - 6.
-(1) Subsection (2) applies when, - (a) a board implements a placement decision under section 20; - (b) a board implements a placement decision under section 31 following an appeal to a special education appeal board in respect of a committee decision under Part IV; or - (c) a board implements a placement decision following an appeal to the Special Education Tribunal in respect of a committee decision under Part IV. - (2) The board shall promptly notify the principal of the school at which the special education program is to be provided of the need to develop an individual education plan for the pupil in consultation with the parent and, where the pupil is 16 years of age or older, the pupil. - (3) The individual education plan must include, - (a) specific educational expectations for the pupil; - (b) an outline of the special education program and services to be received by the pupil; - (c) a statement of the methods by which the pupil's progress will be reviewed. - (4) Where the pupil is 14 years of age or older, the individual education plan must also include a plan for transition to appropriate post-secondary school activities, such as work, further education and community living. - (5) Subsection (4) does not apply in respect of a pupil identified as exceptional solely on the basis of giftedness. - (6) In developing the individual education plan, the principal shall, - (a) consult with the parent and, where the pupil is 16 years of age or older, the pupil: - (b) take into consideration any recommendations made by the committee or the Special Education Tribunal, as the case may be, regarding special education programs or special education services. - (7) In developing a transition plan under subsection (4), the principal shall consult with such community agencies and post-secondary educational institutions as he or she considers appropriate.
+- (3) A person who has a right under subsection (1) or (2) to participate in a discussion Also has the right to have a representative present at the discussion, to speak on behalf of the person or otherwise support the person. - (4) A person who has a right under clause (1) (b) to be present also has the right to have a representative present to support the person. - (5) At least 10 days in advance of a meeting of a committee or special education appeal board, the chair of the committee or board shall give written notice of the time and place of the meeting to a parent of the pupil and, where the pupil is 16 years of age or older, the pupil. - 6.
+(1) Subsection (2) applies when, - (a) a board implements a placement decision under section 20; - (b) a board implements a placement decision under section 31 following an appeal to a special education appeal board in respect of a committee decision under Part IV; or - (c) a board implements a placement decision following an appeal to the Special Education Tribunal in respect of a committee decision under Part IV. - (2) The board shall promptly notify the principal of the school at which the special education program is to be provided of the need to develop an individual education plan for the pupil in consultation with the parent and, where the pupil is 16 years of age or older, the pupil. - (3) The individual education plan must include, - (a) specific educational expectations for the pupil; - (b) an outline of the special education program and services to be received by the pupil; - (c) a statement of the methods by which the pupil's progress will be reviewed. - (4) Where the pupil is 14 years of age or older, the individual education plan must also include a plan for transition to appropriate post-secondary school activities, such as work, further education and community living. - (5) Subsection (4) does not apply in respect of a pupil identified as exceptional solely on the basis of giftedness. - (6) In developing the individual education plan, the principal shall, - (a) consult with the parent and, where the pupil is 16 years of age or older, the pupil; - (b) take into consideration any recommendations made by the committee or the Special Education Tribunal, as the case may be, regarding special education programs or special education services. - (7) In developing a transition plan under subsection (4), the principal shall consult with such community agencies and post-secondary educational institutions as he or she considers appropriate.